NairaSarkis/Master-Thesis/README.md

 >
 ### 8. Sorting of gene expression and heatmap creation
 >
-> Same R environment is used as above
+> Same R environment is used as above.
 >
 > ```conda activate r_4_1```
 >